The Netherlands is famous for its cheese — and one of the best ways to experience it is by visiting a traditional Dutch cheese market.

 URL:Edam kaasmarkt

-Located between Utrecht and Gouda, Woerden has had a cheese market since 1885.
+Located between Utrecht and Gouda, Woerden offers a smaller but more authentic cheese market.

 Every Saturday